Reviews You Can Rely On

 Credit: Jeff Dobronyi

 Among shell jackets at good value, we recommend the budget-friendly REI Co-op First Chair GTX for resort use, which uses Gore-Tex fabric to provide stellar weather protection in a comfortable and well-fitting jacket.
 It performs nearly as well as the other shells in the review, costing up to twice as much.
-The Outdoor Research Skytour AscentShell performs almost as well as the best shells on the market, but it does so at a much lower price due to a proprietary waterproof/breathable membrane instead of Gore-Tex.
+The Outdoor Research Skytour AscentShell performs almost as well as the best shells we've tested, but it does so at a much lower price due to a proprietary waterproof/breathable membrane instead of Gore-Tex.
 In our opinion, only the most hardcore users need the performance of the most expensive shells in the review, like the Arc'teryx Sabre and Arc'teryx Rush.
 Consumers who invest in a premium shell will enjoy higher levels of performance and durability for years down the road.

 Credit: Jeff Dobronyi